 5. Texas

-There are several reasons that Texan’s proudly fly their flag, it’s design being one of them.
+There’s are several reason that Texan’s proudly fly their flag, it’s design being one of them.
 It is a “bigger is better” classic that lovingly embodies Texas’ spirit.

 4. Alaska